Table of Contents

 After you submit your application and follow-up letter, the underwriter may have additional questions for you.
 So be sure to respond to inquiries promptly and be as detailed as possible.
 The more information you provide to support your case, the higher the likelihood of approval.

-Mortgage lenders will be able to see all late payments on your credit report, but most will only consider those within the last 12 to 24 months.
+Mortgage lenders consider late payments made within the last 12 to 24 months.
 Remember that any payment that is more than 30 days late will show up on your credit report.
 A missed payment will typically remain on your credit report for about seven years, which means the mortgage underwriter can see any late payments as far back as that, although they will typically only look at your payment history over the past year or two.

 Every lender sets its own standards to determine when a late payment is a cause for concern.
 It also depends on the type of loan you're applying for.
 For instance, they are more lenient with bad credit if you’re applying for a government-sponsored loan such as an FHA, VA, or USDA loan.
 But nearly all lenders will want to see a clean payment history within the last 12 months.

+Despite past credit challenges, there are steps you can take to improve your chances of getting approved for a mortgage.
+By addressing late payments promptly, building a positive payment history, reducing debt levels, and strengthening your credit score, you can demonstrate financial responsibility and increase your likelihood of mortgage approval.
 So, if you want to be approved for the best rate possible, be prepared to explain the situation and provide thorough evidence to prove why you’re a trustworthy borrower.
-Otherwise, the lender may assume you are financially irresponsible and deny the loan.
+Otherwise, the lender may assume you are financially irresponsible and deny the loan